 From brokers to property managers, many real estate stakeholders use digital twins in real estate to market and manage properties.
 Here are six key benefits of embracing digital twins in real estate:

 1. Improve customer experience

 Buying or leasing a property is always a big investment to consider, whether it is for residential or commercial purposes.
 Fortunately, digital twins improve the property buying and leasing experience by giving you a resource that prospects can return to at any time.
-Think of it as a 24/7 open house.
+Think of it as a 24/7 virtual open house.
 Missed the pattern on the kitchen backsplash?
 Just click the link to the virtual tour your agent sent you and you’ll be right back in that kitchen, zooming in on details.

 2. Reduce operating costs

 Sellers and brokerage firms can spend thousands of dollars staging properties.
 Recent data shows that the typical cost of staging a 2,000-square-foot space is $2,000-$4,000 a month.
 With virtual staging capabilities that come with a digital twin, you can reduce costs associated with physical staging and spend less time and money arranging multiple open houses.
 Because digital twins provide 24/7 virtual tour access and deep levels of detail about the space, they can also help you sell or lease your property more quickly, while reducing travel costs to and from the site — which means fewer resources being poured into drawn-out sales and leasing cycles.